 9. Self care.
 Don’t gloss over this one!
 We all know we need to eat right, exercise, and get enough rest.
 So why don’t we do it?
 Why do we have an epidemic of stressed out and exhausted people?
 I think because we take it for granted.
 Here’s the bottom line: You won’t be successful if your body starts to fail you, so keep it in tip-top condition.
 I find that exercise not only helps my physical strength, but my mental strength, too.
 Find what works for you and do it.
 It’s all about self discipline and commitment to yourself.
 Value YOU as much as you value the lives your nonprofit seeks to serve.

 A good leader takes time for themselves and understands the importance of balance in their work and life.
 A poor leader thinks self care is hooey and just wants the task done, whatever it takes.

-Good leadership is the key to successfully growing a small nonprofit.
+Good nonprofit leadership skills are the key to successfully growing a small nonprofit.

 Whether you think you’re a leader or not, if you’re in a leadership role, you must learn to plan, delegate, inspire, and more.
 You’re job becomes growing into the leader your nonprofit needs to succeed.